J-Ankit2020/groww_frontend_assignment/README.md

 1. **Product and Theme Randomization:**

    - Upon opening the page, the user receives a random combination of products and a theme.
+   - User can clear the cache and reload the cart state and theme by pressing the reload button

 2. **Checkout Process:**